-Willamette University is among the top producers of U.S. Fulbright Fellows.
+Willamette University is a high producer of U.S. Fulbright Fellows.
 In the past five years, more than 15 Willamette students and alumni have received Fulbright grants.
 Under the Fulbright program, American students are offered grants to study, teach English or conduct research in more than 150 countries.

 U.S. News & World Report listed Willamette University as the highest ranked liberal arts college in Oregon and among the top nationally in 2015's “Best Colleges.”
 The magazine’s ranking formula takes account of factors such as SAT scores, student/faculty ratio, peer reputation and alumni giving.

 U.S. News also named Willamette among the top 11 up-and-coming National Liberal Arts Colleges in 2011 for making the most promising and innovative changes in academics, faculty and student life.